carpentries/maintainer-onboarding/index.md

 formatting conventions.

 > ## Prerequisites
-> This course is open to accepted applicants for becoming Carpentry
+> This course is currently undergoing revision for Spring 2020, and will
-> Maintainers.
-If you are interested in joining a future round of
-> Maintainer onboarding, please contact Erin Becker (ebecker@carpentries.org).
+> be heavily adapted within the next several months.
+The next round of
+> Maintainer onboarding will open to new Maintainers in April 2020.
+Please
+> contact Angela Li (ali6@uchicago.edu), Maintainer Community Lead, with
+> any questions.
 >
 {: .prereq}